niplav/site/logical.md

 algorithms, since little enough has been changed about our algorithms that the internal states and the output are basically the same.

-But it could be that I'm in a prisoner's dilemma with some program `$p^{\star}$` that, given some inputs, returns the same outputs as I do, but for completely different "reasons"—that is, the internal states are very different, and a slight change in input would cause the output
+It could be that I'm in a prisoner's dilemma with some program `$p^{\star}$` that, given some inputs, returns the same outputs as I do, but for completely different "reasons"—that is, the internal states are very different, and a slight change in input would cause the output